zeddee/shootbird/content/posts/vuepress-xlsx.md

 tags: ["blog","vuepress","xlsx","cms"]
 ---

-# Using an XLSX file as a simple CMS with Vuepress

 Excel spreadsheets are an extremely powerful and versatile data format to work with, but comes with the baggage of Microsoft Office formats having been closed proprietary formats for the longest time, and that they're expensive to read i.e. they're binary files that cannot be read